-- La Reunion (Overseas department of France) (2,500km2 with a height range of 3,031m); - Middle Brenta (1,700km2 with a height range of 2,115m); - Figueres (1,150km2 with a height range of 1,208m). - Westcountry (21,000km2 with a height range of 621m); and - Tisza (5,500km2 with a height range of 27m).
+- La Reunion (2,500km2 with a height range of 3,031m); - Middle Brenta (1,700km2 with a height range of 2,115m); - Figueres (1,150km2 with a height range of 1,208m). - Westcountry (21,000km2 with a height range of 621m); and - Tisza (5,500km2 with a height range of 27m).

 The selection contrasts the different water governance areas and scales from large coastal regions to small islands and from river basin to land locked lowland areas.
-The diversity will be used to deliver elements of the other main Work Packages such as Water governance for sustainability and resilience (WP2), Citizen Engagement (WP3) and Water governance Diagnostic tools, Micro-Simulation economic models and the creation of an InnWater platform (WP4).
-Alongside, WP6 coordinates Transversal webinars that involve all pilot sites communities.
+The diversity will be used to deliver elements of the other main Work Packages such as Water governance for sustainability and resilience (WP2), Citizen Engagement (WP3) and Water governance Diagostic tools, Micro-Simulation economic models and the creation of an InnWater platform (WP4).
+Alongside, WP6 will coordinate Transversal webinars that involve all pilot site communities.